 2020 Proposal Winner: 3 Homegirls No Gun

-Founded by summer program alumni Alè, Jamilex, and Julie, 3 Homegirls No Gun educates Gen-Z about gun violence prevention legislation and ways they can get involved in Students Demand Action.
+Founded by summer program alumni Alè Ortiz, Jamilex Soto, and Julie Matamoros, 3 Homegirls No Gun educates Gen-Z about gun violence prevention legislation and ways they can get involved in Students Demand Action.
 The podcast was launched in November 2020 and its first season featured a diverse range of speakers like Congressman Jimmy Gomez and Cara Levine.